moliver28/research-handbook/content/handbook/company/okrs/_index.md

 This is also a time to discuss function [KPIs](/handbook/company/kpis/) and functional level OKRs that E-Group feel should be highlighted with the broader team.

+Two weeks after the end of the quarter, we'll have an E-Group Weekly session that reviews company-level OKR and key metrics progress from the previous quarter.

 ### Making changes within quarter

 We value [iteration](/handbook/values/#iteration).
 We can change an objective or KR if we find that in our pursuit of the initial KR we have not set the optimal goal.
 Here are a few examples of when this could happen: